demetrius-mp/sesg/docs/contributor-guide.md

 ## Development environment

+### Recommended editor

 This package is developed using primarily [vscode](https://code.visualstudio.com/).
-We highly recommend it, which is why we provide some environment configuration files such as recommended extensions.
+We provide some configuration files such as recommended extensions, and settings.
+You can find them in the `.vscode` folder.

-The code is linted with [ruff](https://github.com/charliermarsh/ruff), and formatted with [black](https://github.com/psf/black).
+### Package and dependency manager

 The package manager (dependencies/packaging) used for development is [poetry](https://python-poetry.org/).
+To install poetry, please refer to the [installation docs](https://python-poetry.org/docs/#installation).

-To install all of the dependencies (including tests, docs, and development dependencies), run the following command:
+To install all of the project dependencies (including tests, docs, and development dependencies), run the following command:

 ```sh
 poetry install